-The st tudent met with the Academic Integrity Officer on (date e)
+tudent met with the Academic Integrity Officer on (date e)

 due to (indicate number and type of violations):

-Sancti ion:
+Sanct ion:

 Acting Academic Integrity Officer: Date

-Appeal of above san ction
+Appeal of above sand ction

 This c ase was heard by the following on (date) (Check One):

 as the Academic Integrity Officer or

 Academic Integrity Hearing Board

-The de ecision of the hearing is:
+The d ecision of the hearing is:

 In violation of the Academic Integrity Policy

 Not in violation of the Academic Integrity Policy

-Sancti ion issued to the student if found in violation of the Ac ademic Integrity Policy:
+Sanct ion issued to the student if found in violation of the Aca ademic Integrity Policy:

 Academic Integrity Probation through (date):

-□ (date): Suspension from the College until
+□ (date) Suspension from the College until

 Dismissal from the College

 Sanction, in addition to, or different from, the above :

 emic Integrity Officer or of Academic Integrity Hearing Board Date

-Final Appeal Process
+Appeal Process

-writing tudent has the right to appeal this decision to the Prov g, no later than 4 p.m. on ther information on the appeal process. ost &Vice President for Academic Affairs in Please refer to the Student Handbook
+writing tudent has the right to appeal this decision to the Prove g, no later than 4 p.m. on ther information on the appeal process. ost &Vice President for Academic Affairs in Please refer to the Student Handbool